CoCoIns: Consistent Subject Generation via Contrastive Instantiated Concepts: Methodology

-Then, the three prompt embedding and the noisy image latent $\bm{x}_t$ are given to the denoiser.
-In practice, a user may perform multiple generations with different initial noise.
-To maintain subject consistency between multiple generations, we add two different noise sampled from a normal distribution $\epsilon_1$ and $\epsilon_2$ to the image latent $\bm{x}$ to obtain $\bm{x}_t$.
-We add the same noise to the anchor and negative samples to create a more difficult situation:
+Then, we construct three noisy image latents to be paired with the three prompt embeddings.
+Since, in practice, a user may perform multiple generations with different initial noises, we obtain the noisy image latents by adding two different noises, $\epsilon_1$ and $\epsilon_2$, sampled from a normal distribution, to the image latent $\bm{x}$ to maintain subject consistency across multiple generations.
+We add the same noise to the anchor and negative samples to create a challenging scenario: